akarazeev/REDE/README.md

 <img src='img/Dint_comb.jpg' width=400>

 Generally, we want Dint (see figure above) to be slightly > 0 and very broad, thus the comb is flat and broad.
-If |Dint| is significantly nore than 0, which means that the mode is far from the corresponding microresonator resonance, the comb substantially decays.
+If |Dint| is significantly more than 0, which means that the mode is far from the corresponding microresonator resonance, the comb substantially decays (see the figure above for example).

 Conventional way to engineer dispersion is to play with geometrical parameters of the single waveguide.